Nthompson096/win95-qemu-scripts/README.md

 # Basic Troubleshooting

 My install didn't download/install correctly, what should i do?
 The downloads should resume even if internet has been disconnected and it should continue with the download (otherwise the script will not execute).
 If there's other issues just run ./cleanup.sh and start again.
+If asked about overwriting files, enter `N` in terminal.

 I don't have QEMU installed, says command not found: